moleculerjs/database/docs/README.md

 | `name` | `String?` | Name of the scope. |
 | `scope` | `any?` | Scope definition. |

-_If `name` and `scope` are `null`, it means you should check the authority of default scope disabling._
+_If `name` and `scope` are `null`, it means that you should check the authority of default scope disabling._

 # Scopes
 The scopes allow you to add constraints for all query methods, like `find`, `list` or `count`.
-You can use it with soft-delete feature when you want to list only non-deleted entities, by default.
+You can use them with soft-delete feature if you want to list only non-deleted entities.

-You can define your scopes in the service settings and define the default scopes.
+You can define your scopes in the service settings and set the default scopes.

 ## Example
-In this example we create some scopes and show how you can use it at action calling.
+In this example, we'll create some scopes and show how you can use them when calling actions.

 **Define the service with scopes**
 ```js